merkle-open/NitroNet/docs/configuration.md

 - Every partial must have its own file.
 - The partial name has to be identical to the file name of the respective partial.
 And every partial must have a unique name!
 	- Example: The file for a teaser partial has to be named `teaser.[file extension]`
-- The base component has to be in a folder with the same name.

 The file paths of your partials have to be registered in the **partialPaths** node of the configuration.
 [Read more down below](#change-the-frontend-file-paths).